kamalmarhubi/website/_posts/2015-05-26-avoiding-distractions.markdown

-Aside from a delightful pairing experience[^ann-pairing] with [Ann], my only technical work today was on the one thing I had decided not to work on[^non-project] at the Recurse Center.
-While today was the first day, and it started later and ended earlier than most days will, I'll still need to keep a close watch.
+Aside from a delightful pairing experience[^ann-pairing] with [Ann], my only technical work today was on the one thing I had decided not to work on at the Recurse Center.[^non-project] While today was the first day, and it started later and ended earlier than most days will, I'll still need to keep a close watch.

 [ann]: http://www.annharter.com/